 To fully utilize the latest video games, you will not only need a gaming PC with a powerful graphics card and CPU, but you will also need a proper gaming monitor that will be able to take advantage of all that.

-Screen Size and Resolution
+Screen Size And Resolution

 When it comes to the best monitor size for gaming, bigger is not always better – you also have to take pixel density into account.

-Pixel density is a pixel per inch ratio of the monitor’s resolution and size.
+Pixel density is a pixel-per-inch ratio of the monitor’s resolution and size.

 Luckily, most new games support scaling just fine.
 So, double-check how your favorite apps handle scaling if you decide on a display with a high pixel density.

 In short, most people are satisfied with 27″ screens.
-They are reasonably big, but not too big that you’d have to move your head from one corner of the screen to the other in order to catch all that’s happening on the screen.
+They are reasonably big, but not too big that you’d have to move your head from one corner of the screen to the other to catch all that’s happening on the screen.

-The ideal resolution of a 27″ monitor is 2560×1440 (WQHD) which results in a pixel density of ~109 pixels per inch.
+The ideal resolution of a 27″ monitor is 2560×1440 (WQHD), which results in a pixel density of ~109 pixels per inch.
 You get the perfect amount of screen space and details without any scaling necessary.

 These are the optimal monitor size/resolution combinations.

-- 24″ or smaller: 1920×1080
+- 25″ or smaller: 1920×1080

 - 27″-32″: 2560×1440 and 3840×2160

-- 32″ or bigger: 3840×2160
+- 32″ or bigger: 2560×1440 and 3840×2160

-- 25″-29″ ultrawide: 2560×1080
+- 25″-30″ ultrawide: 2560×1080

-- 34″ ultrawide: 3440×1440
+- 34″-35″ ultrawide: 3440×1440 and 5120×2160

 When you pause the embedded video above, you’ll notice that a 60Hz screen can’t keep up with the fast motion.
 Here’s how that would look: